 Your personal credit score is in decent shape

-If your credit score is below that but above 580, which is considered fair credit, you may still qualify for decent cards like the Capital One® Spark® Classic for Business.
-But if you have bad credit, your only options may be secured business credit cards, which require an upfront security deposit.
+If your credit score is below that but above 580, which is considered fair credit, you will have trouble qualifying for many small business credit cards.
+With bad credit, your only option may be secured business credit cards, which require an upfront security deposit.

 That’s not the worst thing in the world, especially if you want to start building a business credit history as soon as possible.
 But if you can take the time to work on building your credit first, you may have an improved chance of getting a better credit card.

 If you’re purchasing a lot of inventory or need to buy some relatively inexpensive equipment, getting a business loan isn’t always easy.
 Some business credit cards offer an introductory 0% APR promotion that allows you to finance a large expense — or several regular expenses — for up to a year or more entirely interest-free.

 You may even get the same benefit for balance transfers, which can help you move a balance over from another business credit card and pay it down without interest.